-As at December 31, 2020, all 2023 Debentures, 2027 Debentures and 2030 Debentures remained outstanding.
-For further details relating to the attributes and characteristics of the 2023 Debentures, 2027 Debentures and 2030 Debentures, including provisions relating to payments of interest and principal, redemption and purchase for cancellation, covenants, successor companies, defeasance, modification and waiver, please see the full text of the trust indenture entered into by Granite LP dated October 2, 2013, which provides for the issuance of one or more series of unsecured debt securities of Granite LP by way of supplemental indentures and the supplemental indentures thereto, including the supplemental indentures that form part of the 2016 Indenture, the 2020 First Indenture and the 2020 Second Indenture, all of which are available on SEDAR at www.sedar.com.
+As at December 31, 2021, all 2023 Debentures, 2027 Debentures, 2028 Debentures and 2030 Debentures remained outstanding.
+For further details relating to the attributes and characteristics of the 2023 Debentures, 2027 Debentures, 2028 Debentures and 2030 Debentures, including provisions relating to payments of interest and principal, redemption and purchase for cancellation, covenants, successor companies, defeasance, modification and waiver, please see the full text of the trust indenture entered into by Granite LP dated October 2, 2013, which provides for the issuance of one or more series of unsecured debt securities of Granite LP by way of supplemental indentures and the supplemental indentures that form part of the 2016 Indenture, the 2020 First Indenture, the 2020 Second Indenture and the 2021 Indenture, all of which are available on SEDAR at www.sedar.com.